microsoft/TypeScript-Handbook/pages/Functions.md

 ```

 Any optional parameters must follow required parameters.
-Had we wanted to make the first name optional rather than the last name, we would need to change the order of parameters in the function, putting the first name last in the list.
+Had we wanted to make the first name optional rather than the last name, we would have had to change the order of parameters in the function, putting the first name last in the list.

-In TypeScript, we can also set a value that a parameter will be assigned if the user does not provide one, or if the user passes `undefined` in its place.
+In TypeScript, we can also set a default value that a parameter will be assigned if the user does not provide one, or if the user passes `undefined` in its place.
 These are called default-initialized parameters.
 Let's take the previous example and default the last name to `"Smith"`.